joshbegley/nyt-latest/previous.md

 **Attack on Egyptian Port Shows Suez Canal’s Vulnerability**\
-`The port where the Wednesday strike occurred is near the Suez, through which a significant amount of the world’s shipping moves.`\
+`The port where the Wednesday strike occurred is near the Suez Canal, through which a significant amount of the world’s shipping moves.`\
 https://www.nytimes.com/2026/07/30/world/middleeast/egyptian-port-attack-suez-canal-vulnerability.html

 **Mission to Save Falling NASA Space Telescope Suffers Setback**\